-- A. Temporary outdoor retail sales are only allowed on property with an already operating permitted, and licensed if applicable, commercial or industrial principal use.
-Locating on vacant property or on property with a vacant or abandoned use is not permitted. - B. Temporary outdoor retail sales refers to the sale of goods or merchandise that are not generally sold as part of the principal use's inventory.
+- A. Temporary outdoor retail sales are only allowed on property inclusive of outparcels in a commercial subdivision with an already operating, permitted, and licensed (if applicable) commercial or industrial principal use.
+Locating on vacant property or on property with a vacant or abandoned use is not permitted, except on qualifying outparcels as noted herein. - B. Temporary outdoor retail sales refers to the sale of goods or merchandise that are not generally sold as part of the principal use's inventory.
 Sales for the temporary outdoor retail operation shall be separate and apart from sales for the principal use. - C. The proposed temporary outdoor use shall not conflict with principal activities conducted on the site. - D. The sales and display area of the temporary outdoor retail use shall not exceed ten percent of the gross floor area of the principal building on the premises. - E. Only one temporary outdoor retail use is allowed per site at a time.
 The use shall last no longer than three consecutive days.
-Permits for no more than three such temporary outdoor retail sales shall be issued for a given location within a single calendar year. - F. A temporary retail use operator shall operate not more than three such uses anywhere in the Town within a single calendar year. - G. The temporary retail use shall operate only when the principal use is operating. - H. No sales shall be conducted from a truck or other vehicle. - I. It shall be unlawful to conduct business within 500 feet of the entrance of any place of business that sells the same commodity. - J. Items allowed for sale may include food, but may not include potentially hazardous food (such as uncooked and unprepared fish and seafood products). - K. Second-hand goods may not be sold under this paragraph.
+Permits for no more than three such temporary outdoor retail sales shall be issued for a given location within a single calendar year. - F. The temporary retail use shall operate only when the principal use is operating. - G. No sales shall be conducted from a truck or other vehicle. - H. It shall be unlawful to conduct business within 500 feet of the entrance of any place of business that sells the same commodity. - I. Items allowed for sale may include food, but may not include potentially hazardous food (such as uncooked and unprepared fish and seafood products). - J. Second-hand goods may not be sold under this paragraph.